slf4gwt/slf4gwt.github.io/configuration.md

 <set-property name="slf4gwt.log.level" value="INFO"/>
 ```

-## define your appenders/handlers
+## Define your appenders/handlers

-As with the originals slf4j, you can choose different appenders to which you pipe the log files to.
+As with the originals slf4j, you can choose different appenders to which you pipe the log messages to.
 But in contrast to slf4j, the selected appenders are addressed in parallel and the output can thus be influenced via the following configuration.

 ```xml
 <set-property name="slf4gwt.log.handler.console" value="ENABLED" />